Know your funding sources.

 Aggregate Borrowing Limit – None.

-Interest Rates – The interest rate is fixed at 6.41%.
+Interest Rates – The interest rate is fixed at 6.31 percent.
 Interest starts accruing on this loan at the time of disbursement.

-Origination Fee – An origination fee of 4.288% will be charged.
+Origination Fee – An origination fee of 4.276 percent will be charged.
 The fee goes to the federal government to help reduce the cost of the loans.

 Repayment – Federal Direct Grad PLUS Loan repayment can be delayed until six months after you graduate or are no longer enrolled at least half-time.